Georgia Motorcycle Accident Lawyer

 Talk to the other parties involved and exchange insurance and contact information with them.
 If there were witnesses to the accident, take down their contact information as well.
 Do not leave the scene without a copy of the official police report.

 After filling out a Georgia police accident report with the officer tending to the scene, seek medical attention for yourself as soon as possible.

 Pursuing Compensation for your Motorcycle Accident Damages

 As we mentioned above, the negligent party is liable for the victims’ damages.
 Negligence, failure to act within one’s duty to protect others from harm through careless or reckless behavior, and liability, the negligent party’s responsibility to pay for all the damages he or she causes through negligence, are intertwined, critical parts of personal injury law.

-Through a personal injury claim, you can pursue compensation for:
+Through a GA motorcycle injury claim, you can pursue compensation for:

 - Your medical bills;